flexabyte/near-vote/README.md

-# `near-sdk-rs` Starter Kit
+# Near Vote

-This is a good project to use as a starting point for your Rust project.
+This is my submission for the Near Certified Developer project, a private, trustless voting contract.

 ## Samples